asad200/DNA-Sequence-Classification/README.md

 # DNA-Sequence-Classification
 Classification of E. Coli bacteria DNA to identify if the DNA sequence is "promoter" or "non-promoter".

-### Classifieres Use
+### Classifieres Used
-In this project following classifieres are compared.
+In this project the following classifieres are compared.
 1. SVC Linear
 2. SVC RBF
 3. SVC Simoid